jaystack/functionly-doc/wiki/functionly-readme.md

     async handle(@param name, @param description, @param staus) {}
 }
 ```
 The business logic: save a new todo item.
 [Inject]() the `TodoTable` and save a new todo item with the `put` function.
-We need an id for the new todo, in the example we'll use [shortid](https://www.npmjs.com/package/shortid) to generate them.
+We need an id for the new todo, in the example, we'll use [shortid](https://www.npmjs.com/package/shortid) to generate them.
 ```js
 import { generate } from 'shortid'
 import { rest, description, param } from 'functionly'